Computer Generation of Disordered Networks with Targeted Structural Properties: Disordered network generation

 \subsection{Heating profile and melting temperature}

-In addition to the bond-bending constant $\beta$, the degree of disorder in the generated networks can be adjusted by altering the temperature profile during network evolution.
+In addition to the bond-bending constant $\beta$, we propose to tune the degree of disorder in the generated networks by altering the temperature profile during network evolution.
 We found that the triangular profile shown in Figure~\ref{fig:temperature_profile} provides reasonable control over the structural properties of the resulting networks.
 This profile consists of constant heating with gradient $\Delta T$ up to maximum temperature $T_\mathrm{max}$, followed by constant cooling with gradient $-\Delta T$ down to $T\eq0$, concluding with a quench.
 Evolution occurs at $T\eq0$ until no single bond switch can decrease the total strain energy.
-This temperature profile has two degrees of freedom: $\Delta T$ and $T_\mathrm{max}$.
-These can be used to adjust the degree of disorder introduced into the initial network.
+This temperature profile has two degrees of freedom: $\Delta T$ and $T_\mathrm{max}$\replace{.
+These can be used}{which we use} to adjust the degree of disorder introduced into the initial network.

 When a low-strain initial network is heated, bond switches are only likely to be accepted once the \textit{melting temperature} $T_\text{melt}$ is reached.
 We define $T_\text{melt}$ as the temperature at which the energetically lowest bond switch and relaxation are accepted with probability $P_\mathrm{accept}\inl>P_\mathrm{melt}\inl{:=} \SI{0.1}{\percent}$.
 This causes the initial periodic configuration to begin melting.
 Isolating $T$ in the Metropolis acceptance probability in Equation \eqref{eqn:metropolis} yields the melting temperature